nickachristensen/dungeonQuest/README.md

 5. Follow the on-screen instructions to create your character, choose quests, and battle monsters. :keyboard: :smiley:

-## License :page_with_curl:

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

-## Contributing :handshake:

-Contributions are welcome!
-Please read the [CONTRIBUTING](CONTRIBUTING.md) file for guidelines.

 ## Acknowledgements :clap:

 - This game was inspired by classic text-based adventure games.
 - Thanks to [OpenAI](https://openai.com/) for providing the underlying language model that powers the AI assistance in this project.

-## Contact :email:

-For any inquiries or feedback, please contact [Nick A. Christensen](mailto:example@example.com).